Strikeskids/NCVuln/README.md

 NCVuln
 ======

-A very basic heroku site for a web vulnerability
+A very basic heroku site for a web vulnerability.

+This site is available live on [heroku](http://ncvuln.herokuapp.com).